Jl-wei/guing/readme.md

 ## Dataset

-The labels for the `GPSCap` (Google Play Screenshot Caption) dataset are available at `dataset/google_play/captioning`.
+The labels for the `SCapRepo` (Google Play Screenshot Caption) dataset are available at `dataset/google_play/captioning`.
 Due to their substantial size, we are unable to provide the images directly.
 However, you can download these images from Google Play using the IDs provided in the `data.jsonl` file, and then crop them according to the specified bounding boxes.

 The datasets utilized for training the image classifier (`dataset/google_play/classification`) and the screen cropper (`dataset/google_play/detection`) will be released upon the acceptance of our paper.